DanteHealy/Learn_Shop/README.md

 Parts of the code were reused from the original Boutiqu Ado project from the "Full Stack Frameworks with Django" module.
 I took influence from Sam Laubscher's website Flowstate Creative Solutions, MS4 project for the contact page and some of the styling cues.
 Some code was applied using the book "Django 3 By Example" from Antonio Mele.
-The online e-learning site "Udemy" was taken for the platform idea and course promotional content.

 ### 7.1 Content

-To be updated
+The online e-learning site "Udemy" was taken for the example platform feature ideas and course promotional content.
+For styling I took creative design cues from the Udacity learning portal.
+The ideas for the blogs were based on my own personal experience with both classroom and online learning.

 ### 7.2 Acknowledgements